heetnandu01/cineSphere/README.md

-# CineSphere - Netflix Clone
+# CineSphere

-CineSphere is a Netflix clone built using only HTML and CSS.
+CineSphere is a Movie Website built using only HTML and CSS.
 This project replicates the Netflix homepage with a responsive design and aesthetic appeal.

 ## Features
 - Responsive layout for desktop and mobile screens